dhurum/sjparser/Readme.md

 Expected json structure is specified as constructor arguments of `SJParser::Parser` and entities parsers.

+Membersof `SJParser::Object`, `SJParser::SCustomObject`, `SJParser::SAutoObject`, `SJParser::Union` and `SJParser::SUnion` are mandatory.
+You can pass `SJParser::Presence::Optional` to a `SJParser::Member` constructor to make the member optional.

-Members, specified for `SJParser::Object`, `SJParser::SCustomObject`, `SJParser::SAutoObject` with a default value and `SJParser::SUnion` in standalone mode with a default value are not mandatory, even empty object would be successfully parsed.
+Members of  `` in a standalone mode with a default value are not mandatory, even empty object would be successfully parsed.
-The validation should be done in finish callback.

 If you call `get()` or `pop()` on a parser of an entity, that was not present in the parsed object, exception will be thrown.
 You can check if member was parsed with method `isSet()`.
 So, for your mandatory members you can just use `get()` or `pop()`, and for optional you can do checks with `isSet()` first.